 Green Room has already gotten the most amazing reviews – and here is yet another one!

-A perfect cast is the key to success for Green Room
+A perfect cast is key to success for Green Room

 Obviously, I’m not saying they’re the only reason it works, because actors can’t do much without a decent plot.
 The script for Green Room was written by Jeremy Saulnier, who also directed the movie.
 Saulnier first made a name for himself with Blue Ruin in 2014.
 The movie was nominated for many awards and even won a few – including one at Cannes Film Festival.

 Green Room hasn’t been nominated for as many awards, but it has still won quite a few and reached a much wider audience than Blue Ruin ever did.
-While there’s a lot a political ideologies at the heart of the story, it’s not really important to the plot.
+While there are a lot of political ideologies at the heart of the story, it’s not really important to the plot.
 The conflict is within the community and this means that while it’s uncomfortable – to me anyway – to witness the hardness of any radical or fanatical group of people, I liked this detail.
-It would been easy to make the conflict between black and white, when we’re dealing with right wing extremist.
+It would be easy to make the conflict between black and white when we’re dealing with right-wing extremists.
 The more interesting – and intelligent – angle is to keep it within their own ranks.

 In effect, Green Room opens up the curtains and allows us to witness a very unfortunate group of friends, who just end up in a very bad situation.
 And by “bad” I mean very violent and uncomfortable… for the viewer as well.

 Green Room is out on DVD, Blu-ray, and VOD now.